nuggetsnegin/nextjs/README.md

 - You can ship an API right next to your **App with NO setup**
 - Super simple - under <code>pages</code> create an <code>api</code> folder
 -  File names and paths work just like pages do.
 However, instead of building components in those files, we'll create API handlers.
 -  Now let's create some API handlers to handle data for our Notes app.
-The handlers are based on Connect, which Express.
--  Api handlers are based on [Connect](https://www.npmjs.com/package/connect) [Express](https://expressjs.com/)
+Api handlers are based on [Connect](https://www.npmjs.com/package/connect) [Express](https://expressjs.com/)
 -  For service functions the api folder will be on the root, our api routes are not service functions and has nothing to do with Next.js (they just look the same)
 -  Connect is a framework that Express made popular, 4.0+ got rid of the dependency
 - check api > index.js for syntax